salimsafak/esalkan/README.md

 # Test Automation Example Tasks
 > ## This repository contains some sample testing tasks for those who are interested.
 New tasks and scenarios will be added and developed over the time...
+Please feel free for contributing....

 <details>
   <summary><strong>CherCherTech Test Tasks Example</strong></summary>